Returning to work

 - return to work sooner than planned

 You still build up ('accrue') your holiday entitlement during maternity leave.

 Health and safety when you return to work

 Your employer has to have a workplace health and safety assessment for employees of childbearing age, including new mothers.

-Your employer should provide somewhere suitable for you to rest if you’re breastfeeding.
+Your employer must provide somewhere suitable for you to rest if you're breastfeeding.